FIRE Guidelines and Application

 • address contract-based legal issues of just about every kind.

-A FIRE Consultancy is also the gateway to FIRE.
-Receiving one makes you automatically eligible for an invitation to FIRE's Virtual Newsroom, which provides extended services and grants up to $12,500.
+A FIRE Consultancy is also the gateway to FIRE grants.
+Receiving one makes you automatically eligible for an invitation to FIRE's Virtual Newsroom, which provides extended services and grants—including the standard Virtual Newsroom grant up to $12,500; and the new $25,000 Greenlight Grants.

 You may apply to one of three types of consultancies: